KS2 newspaper report – Best activities & resources

-This free literacy poster from First News features the top 10 tips for writing a newspaper report to help pupils perfect their articles.
+This post from First News features ten top tips for writing a newspaper report to help pupils perfect their articles.

 Plus, there’s an extension activity that asks them to write their own newspaper article and then underline the facts and opinions in different colours.

-The scheme is presented as one long unit but can easily be divided into shorter lessons.
+The scheme is presented as one long unit but you can easily divide it into shorter lessons.

-For a wealth of free downloadable reports and recounts, head over to Literacy Wagoll where you’ll find reports of dragons on the loose and Jack climbing the beanstalk to things like WW2 and the Rugby World Cup final.
+For a wealth of free downloadable reports and recounts, head over to Literacy Wagoll where you’ll find reports of dragons on the loose and Jack climbing the beanstalk, as well as reports on topics such as WW2 and the Rugby World Cup final.

 Over at Teachit Primary there’s a great selection of newspaper-related activities for KS2.